It is not uncommon for people in Singapore to have assets located overseas.

 With concurrent Wills application for probate can be commenced separately in each country where a Will has been made.

-If will maker has dependents or beneficiaries in more than one country not having to wait may be critical.
+If the will maker has dependents or beneficiaries in more than one country then it may be critical that they not have to wait for a Grant in one country before application for a Grant can be made in the 2nd country.

 At EzWills you have the option of making a concurrent Will or an ‘international’ Will.
 You decide which best suits you.